Become a Licensed Skydiver...

 Here at Skydive The Falls we offer the comprehensive AFP Program.

-Starting with your first tandem skydive, you will work on various training objectives such as heading and altitude awareness, basic body position, and canopy control.
+Starting with your first tandem skydive, you will work on various training objectives such as heading control, altitude awareness, basic body position and canopy control.
 Next, advance your skills with two training tandems (Tandems 2-3), designed to give you more responsibility on the skydive while still attached to a certified professional who will accompany you and provide hands on training to better prepare you for your solo levels.

 During your initial training phases, and as a “student” working towards your “A” class license, you will be required to make at least one skydive every thirty days to remain current according to the standards set forth by the USPA.
 If you are unable to adhere to the currency guidelines, additional training and supervision will be required before moving on to the next level or being cleared for solo skydiving.

 Skydive The Falls is a United States Parachute Association (USPA) Group Member Parachute Center.
 Our USPA membership means that we uphold all of the safety regulations and standards set forth by the USPA and Federal Aviation Administration.
 Only properly rated instructors, approved methods of training, and modern docile square parachutes will be used for our student skydiving operations.

 Skydiving is inherently a dangerous activity.
 As with other extreme sports there is inherent danger and sometimes, situations occur that are beyond human control.
 Given the unknown variables of man, nature, and machine there is no way to make these activities completely safe.
 With care it is possible to participate in these activities with reduced risk.
 Our goal is to make your first time skydiving as safe and enjoyable as humanly possible.